surniaulula/wpsso/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 8.3.0-b.3 (2020/09/03)**
+**Version 8.3.0-rc.1 (2020/09/04)**

 * **New Features**
 	* None.
 * **Improvements**
-	* Updated the cleanup of Rank Math markup to remove all Schema JSON-LD except for BreadcrumbList (when the WPSSO BC add-on is not active).
+	* Updated the cleanup method for Rank Math to remove only the Facebook and Twitter meta tags.
 * **Bugfixes**
 	* Fixed the Schema markup user profile query to include only posts and not pages.
 * **Developer Notes**